A Re-envisioned 21st Century Museum

 The Museum’s end-state vision is to create a recognized destination for life-long experiential learning, showcasing current knowledge, cutting-edge research and industry innovation.
 This vision includes the transformation of the dormant 1921 building into interactive galleries, idea labs, maker spaces, offices and public engagement spaces.

-The University of Arizona (UA) Office of Research, Discovery and Innovation (RDI) oversees the Arizona Mining, Mineral and Natural Resource Education Museum as part of its interdisciplinary enterprise of cultural institutions, university centers & institutes, corporate engagement services, core facilities and research development services.
+The University of Arizona (UA) Office of Research, Innovation and Impact (RII) oversees the Arizona Mining, Mineral and Natural Resource Education Museum as part of its interdisciplinary enterprise of cultural institutions, university centers & institutes, corporate engagement services, core facilities and research development services.
 The AMMNREM will work closely with other UA recognized destinations (e.g. Biosphere 2, Arizona State Museum, Mt.
 Lemmon Sky Center) to leverage their intellectual resources and strengthen UA’s position by advancing collaborative research, scholarship, and engagement at the local, regional, national, and international levels.